hipe/tmx/brazen/doc/issues/011-the-unobtrusive-lexical-esque-ordering-narrative.md

 because '4' is greater. i.e the algorithm always short-circuits at the first found item that is greater, regardless of whatever other ordering is going on in the list.

+## document-meta

+  - #pending-rename - move this to [ba] because it's a common algorithm